Difference Between Beltline and Corridor

 November 2023Â

-Encroachment: The County Engineer first learned from public comments, at a county commissioner meeting, that the mapped right-of-way encroached on residents' properties, despite residents raising this issue for nearly 1.5 years.Â
+Encroachment: The County Engineer, Greg Ilkka, first learned from public comments, at a county commissioner meeting, that the mapped right-of-way encroached on residents' properties, despite residents raising this issue for nearly 1.5 years.Â

 Noise Regulations: When residents proactively raised concerns about noise regulations for this type of project, elected officials repeatedly discounted their concerns and shut down conversations.Â

-Narrative Shift: The narrative changed again, now the city administrator and assistant county engineer are advocating for both 29th Ave. and 34th Ave. without any supporting data or traffic studies.
+Narrative Shift: The narrative changed again, now the city administrator and assistant county engineer, Paul Sponholz, are advocating for both 29th Ave. and 34th Ave. without any supporting data or traffic studies.

-Inconsistent Data: Residents discovered that traffic numbers provided by the assistant county engineer, including daily and truck traffic, were not based on actual data or substantial findings and did not align with previous studies.Â
+Inconsistent Data: Residents discovered that traffic numbers provided by the assistant county engineer Sponholz, including daily and truck traffic, were not based on actual data or substantial findings and did not align with previous studies.Â

 Metrics & Measures: When residents asked about project goals and how success would be measured, the engineer's response was "I don't know" and "we will just know" indicating a lack of concrete metrics.Â